 The bottom line is that both outbound and inbound marketing are better than nothing, offering higher open rates and conversions than you’d see without any strategy at all.

-However, each of these approaches works in a different way.
+However, each of these activities works in a different way.
 Outbound marketing offers generic content to a broad audience, for example, while inbound marketing presents specific content to a narrower audience.
 Outbound marketing “pushes” content onto its audience, while inbound marketing pulls readers in naturally.
-In most cases, inbound marketing content includes info a prospect has sought out on their own, while outbound marketing sends advertisements to an audience without asking permission.
+In most cases, inbound marketing content includes info a prospect has sought out on their own.
+While outbound marketing sends advertisements to an audience without asking permission.

 There’s a time and a place for each strategy.
 Branding efforts may work best with outbound marketing, for example, while inbound marketing can be great for engaging an audience.
 In general, however, audiences view inbound marketing as less aggressive and more valuable.
 This value can help you ensure that your brand is associated with more helpful and relevant content—not overly promotional ads.